techgrounds/techgrounds-koekienator/01_Security/SEC-06 Public Key Infrastructure.md

 echo "subjectAltName=DNS:127.0.0.53,IP:10.105.175.95" >> extfile.cnf
 ```

 Finally we can create the certificate and check if it is ok.
-It will be a x509 certificate
+It will be a x509 certificate.

 ```text
 openssl x509 -req -sha256 -days 365 -in cert.csr -CA ca.pem -CAkey ca-key.pem -out cert.pem -extfile extfile.cnf